Beta Israel: Cuisine

-Ethiopian Jews have introduced several traditional dishes that are now popularly eaten by Israelis of all backgrounds. among these is Injera, a spongy, sour flatbread made from Teff flour, which serves as both a staple and a utensil in Ethiopian meals.
-Alongside injera, traditional stews such as Doro wat (spicy chicken stew) and Shiro (a seasoned chickpea or lentil puree) including Ethiopian coffee.
+Ethiopian Jews have introduced several traditional dishes that are now popularly eaten by Israelis of all backgrounds, among them the staple of injera, a spongy, sour flatbread made from teff flour, which serves as both a food and a utensil in Ethiopian meals.
+Other popular dishes include traditional stews such as wat, shiro (a seasoned chickpea or lentil puree), as well as Ethiopian coffee.

-Dough foods in the kitchen include various types of bread such as the dabo, the Himbasha, and the Amiza, or the Maswait and the Birakat, which are eaten on Shabbat and holidays.
+Dough foods in the kitchen include various types of bread such as dabo, himbasha, amiza (maswait) and the birakat, which are eaten on Shabbat and holidays.

-Abyssinian cuisine also includes several porridges such as Genfo and kancha made from Barley, the Aja made from Oats, and the Ailwat made from Fenugreek.
+Beta Israel cuisine also includes several porridge such as genfo and kancha made from barley, aja made from oats, and ailwat made from fenugreek.

-Some of the drinks that characterize the cuisine are Tej made from water, honey, and Geshu.
-Katikala (Arrack) made from water, flax, and honey.
-Biraz made from water, honey, and ginger and Shai (Abyssinian tea).
+Drinks include tej made from water, honey, and geshu; katikala (arak) made from water, flax, and honey; biraz made from water, honey, and ginger; and shai (Abyssinian tea).